Three Things You Need To Know About Oversupply

-If you find yourself wondering if you have an oversupply, here are three things you need to know:
+If you find yourself wondering if you have an oversupply of breast milk, here are three things you need to know:

 I’m not just talking about the uncomfortable feeling you get when you accidentally squirt your sister-in-law at a cookout because your milk flow is so fast (awkward).
 Parents with oversupply often feel that their breasts are never “fully drained” by the baby and always feel full.

 I have seen 24-hour engorgement in a parent with oversupply – which if you have ever tried to sleep when your breasts feel hard as rocks, then you know exactly what I’m talking about.

 Keep in mind, skin-to-skin is not just a one time labor-and-delivery prescription.
 All the benefits of skin-to-skin extend well beyond Birth Day.
 In fact, the more skin-to-skin parents do in the first three months of baby’s life, the better.